Getting Diagnosed

 Read More

-Allergic reactions, including rash, fever, itching, hives, and inflammation and/or peeling of the skin have occurred in patients who were treated with VYONDYS 53.
-Seek immediate medical care if signs and symptoms of allergic reactions occur.
+Hypersensitivity Reactions: Serious allergic reactions, including anaphylaxis, have occurred in patients who were treated with VYONDYS 53.
+Additional allergic reactions, including rash, fever, itching, hives, and inflammation and/or peeling of the skin have occurred in patients who were treated with VYONDYS 53.
+Patients should seek immediate medical care should they experience signs and symptoms of allergic reaction.
+Your doctor will institute appropriate medical treatment which may include slowing, interrupting, or discontinuing the VYONDYS 53 infusion.
+Your doctor will monitor you until the condition resolves.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
 You may also report side effects to Sarepta Therapeutics at 1-888-SAREPTA (1-888-727-3782).